Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             default is 10.
       --width WIDTH, -w WIDTH
                             The minimum width of transcript.
-It is for not comparing to annotation file(--annotation_folder).
-If
+It is for not comparing to annotation file (--annotation_folder).
+It
-                            you don't want to compare with annotation files, it will be the final output.
+                            will be the final output if --annotation_folder is not provided.
 Otherwise, --length would be the minimum length of transcript for the final output.
 The default is 20.
       --tolerance TOLERANCE, -t TOLERANCE
-                            This number indicates how many nucleotides which coverages drop below --height can be ignore.
+                            It indicates the number of nucleotides which coverages drop below --height can be ignore.
 The default is 5.
       --tolerance_coverage TOLERANCE_COVERAGE, -tc TOLERANCE_COVERAGE
-                            If the coverage is lower than tolerance_coverage, even the range is within --tolerance, it will terminate the current transcript.
+                            If the coverage is lower than tolerance_coverage, even the length is within --tolerance, it will still terminate the current transcript.
 The default is 0.
-      --replicates_tex REPLICATES_TEX, -rt REPLICATES_TEX
+      -rt REPLICATES_TEX, --replicates_tex REPLICATES_TEX
-                            The position is included in the current transcript if the supported replicates more are than
-                            --replicates_tex. (for tex +/- library)
+                            The transcript should be detected at least in the number of the replicates.
+The format is
+                            $NUMBERofCONDITION_$NUMBERofREPLICATED.
+For assigning
+                            different --replicates_tex to different conditions,
+                            please use comma to separate it.
+For example, 1_2,2_2,3_3 means number 1 and 2 condition assign 2 to --replicate_tex, and number 3 condition assign 3 to --replcate_tex.
+For assigning the same
+                            --replicates_tex to all conditions, just assign like all_1 (all condition use 1 --replicate_tex).
       --replicates_frag REPLICATES_FRAG, -rf REPLICATES_FRAG
-                            The position is included in the current transcript if the supported replicates more are than
-                            --replicates_frag. (for fragmented library)
+                            The meaning and input type is the same as --replicates_tex.
       --tex_notex TEX_NOTEX, -te TEX_NOTEX
-                            If you use tex +/- libraries to run transcript assembly, the transcripts should be detected by both or just one.
-(1 or 2).
+                            For TEX+/- library, transcript should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
+Please assign 1 or 2.
 Default is 1.
       --compare_TSS COMPARE_TSS, -ct COMPARE_TSS
-                            If you want to compare with TSS, please assign TSS folder.
+                            If comparing with TSS is needed, please assign TSS folder.
       --compare_genome_annotation COMPARE_GENOME_ANNOTATION, -cg COMPARE_GENOME_ANNOTATION
-                            If you want to compare with genome annotation file and find the parent transcript of gene, please assign annotation folder.
+                            If comparing with genome annotation file and searching the parent transcript of gene is needed, please assign annotation folder.
       --compare_feature_genome COMPARE_FEATURE_GENOME, -cf COMPARE_FEATURE_GENOME
+                            If --compare_genome_annotation is provided, please
-                            If you want to compare with genome annotation file, please assign the feature which you want to compare.
+                            assign the feature which you want to compare.
 Default is gene,CDS.
-If you want to compare more than one feature, just insert comma between each feature, such as gene,CDS.
+For multiple features, just insert comma between each feature, such as gene,CDS.
       --TSS_fuzzy TSS_FUZZY, -fu TSS_FUZZY
                             The fuzzy for comparing TSS and transcript assembly.
                             Default is 5.
       --Tex_treated_libs TEX_TREATED_LIBS, -tl TEX_TREATED_LIBS
-                            Tex +/- library.
+                            Tex+/- library.
 The format is:
-                            wig_file_name:tex_treat_or_not(tex or notex):condition
+                            wig_file_name:TEX+/-(tex or notex):condition_id(intege
-                            _id(integer):replicate_id(alphabet):strand(+ or -).
-If
+                            r):replicate_id(alphabet):strand(+ or -).
+For multiple
-                            you have multiple wig files, please use comma to separate the wig files.
-For example,
+                            wig files, please use comma to separate the wig files.
-                            wig1:tex:1:a:+,wig2:tex:1:a:-.
+                            For example, wig1:tex:1:a:+,wig2:tex:1:a:-.
       --fragmented_libs FRAGMENTED_LIBS, -fl FRAGMENTED_LIBS
                             Fragmented library.
 The format is: wig_file_name:fragm
                             ented(frag):condition_id(integer):replicate_id(alphabe
                             t):strand(+ or -).
-If you have multiple wig files, please use comma to separate the wig files.
+For multiple wig files, please use comma to separate the wig files.
 For example, wig1:frag:1:a:+,wig2:frag:1:a:-.
       --table_best, -tb     The output table only includes the best library.
                             Default is False.
       --terminator_folder TERMINATOR_FOLDER, -tr TERMINATOR_FOLDER
-                            If you want to compare between transcripts and terminators, you can assign the folder of gff files of terminator here.
+                            If comparing between transcripts and terminators is needed, please assign the folder of gff files of terminator here.
 Default is None.
       --fuzzy_term FUZZY_TERM, -fz FUZZY_TERM
-                            If you want to compare between transcripts and terminators, please assign the fuzzy here.
+                            If --terminator_folder is provided, please assign the fuzzy here.
 Default is 30.
       --max_length_distribution MAX_LENGTH_DISTRIBUTION, -mb MAX_LENGTH_DISTRIBUTION
                             For generating the figure of distribution of transcript length, please assign the maximum length